openstack/governance/resolutions/20170620-volunteer-support.rst

 In extreme cases, if a feature or driver can no longer be maintained, the implementation must be removed.
-Projects that are stable and widely deployed are expected to sign up for the :ref:`tag-assert:follows-standard-deprecation`.
+Projects that are stable and widely deployed are expected to sign up for the follows-standard-deprecation tag.
 This gives us a controlled way to warn users about such features or drivers that are being replaced or at risk of being removed.